18 Oct 2016

 It is possible to start practicing in small ways, on a single project or within a team, which can gain traction and start to build up a culture of innovation in your broader organisation.
 Here's some simple ideas to help you start growing a culture of innovation.

 It is a term that can be overused and its ubiquity has seen it reach buzzword status.
 However, innovation is a valuable approach to doing business that can be applied to many organisations.

-Often considered synonymous with new technology, innovation is frequently used to describe companies like Uber and AirBnb that utilise emerging technology and create new business models to disrupt the status quo.
-But innovation is not limited to start ups disrupting the tech industry.
+Often considered synonymous with new technology, innovation is frequently used to describe companies like Uber and Airbnb that utilise emerging technology and create new business models to disrupt the status quo.
+However, innovation is not limited to start-ups disrupting the tech industry.
 Large private and public organisations are increasingly seeing its value, striving to incorporate it into their business practice as an approach to creating and delivering products or services.

 1. Understanding innovation: beyond the buzzword

 While many products and services can be labelled as ‘innovations’, it is important to recognise that they are in fact the by-product of innovation as an activity.
 One common misconception is that it involves the creation of something new, or that it takes a singular genius to intuit the future needs of customers.

 However, while the result of innovation activities may be a new product, service or process, it can also be a shift in thinking or a new understanding of an existing problem.
 This usually involves divergent thinking that can often lead to unexpected ideas and solutions.
 Innovative ideas and solutions may also arise out of the refinement of existing concepts or ideas.

 Some activities that support innovation include:

 - Research to thoroughly understand a problem space.

 - Customer journey maps to visualise an end-to-end experience.
 This kind of artifact is a handy communication tool and a great conversation starter within your organisation.